bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 - How to use httpClient to make a get request (you learned this in section above! ✔️)

+### To Verify Your Solution is Correct

+Update the spec file  __src/app/restaurant/restaurant.service.spec.ts__ to be:

+@sourceref ./restaurant.service.spec.ts

+> If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

 ### Solution

+__src/app/app.module.ts__

+@sourceref ./app.module.ts
+@highlight 3,21

 __src/app/restaurant/restaurant.service.ts__